awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 + Google Drive for G Suite
 + OneDrive for Business

 You can enable one or more options for your organization\.
 When you enable home folders for an AppStream 2\.0 stack, users of the stack can access a persistent storage folder during their application streaming sessions\.
 No further conﬁguration is required for your users to access their home folder\.
-Data stored by users in their home folder is automatically backed up to an Amazon Simple Storage Service bucket in your AWS account and is made available to those users in subsequent sessions\.
+Data stored by users in their home folder is automatically backed up to an Amazon Simple Storage Service bucket in your Amazon Web Services account and is made available to those users in subsequent sessions\.

 Files and folders are encrypted in transit using Amazon S3's SSL endpoints\.
 Files and folders are encrypted at rest using Amazon S3\-managed encryption keys\.

 Home folders are stored on fleet instances in the following default locations:
-+ Non\-domain\-joined instances: C:\\Users\\PhotonUser\\My Files\\Home Folder
++ Non\-domain\-joined Windows instances: C:\\Users\\PhotonUser\\My Files\\Home Folder
-+ Domain\-joined instances: C:\\Users\\%username%\\My Files\\Home Folder
++ Domain\-joined Windows instances: C:\\Users\\%username%\\My Files\\Home Folder
++ Linux instances: \~/MyFiles/HomeFolder

 As an administrator, use the applicable path if you configure your applications to save to the home folder\.
 In some cases, your users may not be able to find their home folder because some applications do not recognize the redirect that displays the home folder as a top\-level folder in File Explorer\.
 If this is the case, your users can access their home folder by browsing to the same directory in File Explorer\.